JamesAndersonTistel/emacs_helpers/README-jea-code-gen.md

 # jea-code-gen generate the basic outline of common code structures

-This is a tool to generate boiler plate code for various languages.
+This is a tool to generate boiler plate code for various languages. examples here are python but will be doing other languages later.

 ## interactive use

 `jea-code-gen-prompt`

+### classes
-and enter: `class,dog,sleep,bark,dig,swim` and the class will be generayed in the current buffer.
+enter: `class,dog,sleep,bark,dig,swim` will generate:

-enter `func,cat,meow,lick` and get a function named `cat` with the paramaters `meow` and `lick`.

-## calling the functions directly (not normal use (use interactive version))

-This is the python version, other languages will be supported.

-`(jea-code-gen-class "dog" '("sleep", "bark", "dig", "swim"))`

-the output in the current buffer will be:

 ```
 ...snip license...